EU watchdog rejects easing insurer long-term investment rules

 "Any preferential treatment of a certain asset class might result in a build-up of risk concentrations in the sector with the associated higher level of systemic risk," it added.

-While most small insurers are expected to use the standard formula, big insurers like Allianz (ALVG.DE), Axa (AXAF.PA) and Generali (GASI.MI) are working on tailor-made formulas that will allow them to calculate their risks more exactly, potentially freeing up capital.
+While most small insurers are expected to use the standard formula, big insurers like Allianz, Axa and Generali are working on tailor-made formulas that will allow them to calculate their risks more exactly, potentially freeing up capital.

 EIOPA said it could find no evidence that its proposals for the treatment of venture capital investments were not appropriate and worried that insurers might have to take a big haircut on private equity investments if forced to sell them in a market crisis.

-It also complained that historical market data was insufficient when it came to assessing the risk of investing in securitizations of small and medium-sized company loans.
+It also complained that historical market data was insufficient when it came to assessing the risk of investing in securitisations of small and medium-sized company loans.

 On infrastructure projects, EIOPA pointed to problems with both equity and debt investments due to a lack of market price data.